ruby-amqp/rubymarchhare.info/articles/connecting.md

 If a connection does not succeed, Bunny will raise one of the following exceptions:

- * `HotBunnies::PossibleAuthenticationFailureException` indicates an authentication issue or that connection to RabbitMQ was closed before successfully finishing connection negotiation
+ * `MarchHare::PossibleAuthenticationFailureException` indicates an authentication issue or that connection to RabbitMQ was closed before successfully finishing connection negotiation
  * `java.net.UnknownHostException` indicates that the host is misconfigured or does not resolve (e.g. due to a DNS issue)
  * `java.net.ConnectException` indicates that RabbitMQ is not running on the target host or it binds to a different port